-(b) the improvement of existing housing conditions with respect to Government employees; and
+(b) the improvement of existing housing conditions with respect to Government employees.

-(c) the establishment of a body corporate constituted as provided by this Act having, the name of the Government Employees Housing Authority and having the powers and functions prescribed by this Act.
+[(c) deleted]

+[Section 4 amended by No. 28 of 2006 s.
+297.]

 5. Interpretation

 In this Act unless the context requires otherwise —

-“Authority” means the Government Employees’ Housing Authority established under this Act;
+“Authority” means the Housing Authority referred to in section 6(4) of the Housing Act 1980;

 “Department” means any department which principally assists the Minister for Public Sector Management or the Minister in the administration of Part 3 of the School Education Act 1999; and includes any other department or any Crown instrumentality, hospital, board, body corporate or other body of whatever description that the Governor declares by proclamation to be a Department for the purposes of this Act;

-“Fund” means the Government Employees’ Housing Authority Fund established under this Act;
+“Fund” means the Government Employees’ Housing Fund established under this Act;

 “Government employee” means a person employed under the State in any capacity in any Department to which this Act applies;